| Amazonas

 50,000 inhabitants, located 440 kms south of Lima, on the Panamerican Highway.

-marvel, even in our modern computer age!
-Visible by air from small aircraft
+even in our modern computer age!
+Visible by air from small aircraft and

-and also from ground look-out points.
-These channels run along the ground
+also from ground look-out points.
+These channels run along the ground in

 Some authors have imagined the Nazca drawings to be the outline of a landing